john9francis/radiation-modeling/Geant4-install-instructions.md

 To get the correct C++ environment, use Visual Studio.
 I used Visual Studio 2022.
 If you don't have Visual Studio downloaded, click [Here](https://visualstudio.microsoft.com/downloads/).

 The best tutorial I found to install the correct thing is this [YouTube video](https://www.youtube.com/watch?v=OMa2xDjdXJw).
 Basically it just has you open Visual Studio installer and install the "Desktop development with C++" workload.
+You also need to go under the "Individual components" tab and make sure you check the:
+- [x] MSBuild

+Component.

 ### CMake